QEMU vs KVM: Key Differences in Virtualization

 This flexibility makes QEMU an excellent choice for cross-platform virtualization, as it supports a variety of architectures.

-The Relationship Between KVM and QEMU
+How KVM and QEMU Work Together

 QEMU vs. KVM: Differences